 Resources available with the disaster management authorities at all levels, which are capable of discharging emergency support functions, will be made available to the nodal Ministries/Agencies dealing with the emergencies at times of impending disaster(s).

-National Executive Committee (NEC)- The NEC comprises the Union Home Secretary as Chairperson, and the Secretaries to the Government of India, in the Ministries/Departments of Agriculture, Atomic Energy, defense, Drinking Water Supply, Environment and Forests, Finance (Expenditure), Health, Power, Rural Development, Science & Technology, Space, Telecommunication, Urban Development, Water Resources and the Chief of the Integrated Defence Staff of the Chiefs of Staff Committee members.
+National Executive Committee (NEC) The NEC comprises the Union Home Secretary as Chairperson, and the Secretaries to the Government of India, in the Ministries/Departments of Agriculture, Atomic Energy, defense, Drinking Water Supply, Environment and Forests, Finance (Expenditure), Health, Power, Rural Development, Science & Technology, Space, Telecommunication, Urban Development, Water Resources and the Chief of the Integrated Defence Staff of the Chiefs of Staff Committee members.
 Secretaries in the Ministry of External Affairs, Earth Sciences, Human Resource Development, Mines, Shipping, Road Transport & Highways, and the Secretary, NDMA will be special invitees to the meetings of the NEC.
 The NEC is the executive committee of the NDMA, and is mandated to assist the NDMA in the discharge of its functions and also ensure compliance of the directions issued by the Central Governmental.
 The NEC is to coordinate the response in the event of any threatening disaster situation or disaster.
-The NEC will prepare the National Plan for Disaster Management.
+The NEC will prepare the National Plan for Disaster Management based on the National Plan for Disaster Management based on the National Policy on Disaster Management.
 The NEC will monitor the implementation of guidelines issued by NDMA.
 It will also perform such other functions as may be prescribed by the Central Government in consultation with the NDMA.